spxak1/weywot/guides/fedora_systemd-boot.md

 * possible use of kernelstub

-## Universal kernel (this is incomplete, but it's the preferred way)
+## Unified kernel (this is incomplete, but it's the preferred way)

-A universal kernel is one that includes the initrd (low effort explanation).
+A unified kernel is one that includes the initrd (low effort explanation).
 Dracut makes it with the correcet arguments and places it directly onto ```/boot/efi/EFI/Linux```.

 **That's it**.
 With ```systemd-boot``` picking up and offering to load anything from ```Linux```, you don't need anything else (loader menus etc).

-To build a Universal kernel:
+To build a Unified kernel:

 ```sudo dracut -fvM --uefi --hostonly-cmdline --kernel-cmdline "root=UUID=b6b8fa59-92cc-4d03-8d8f-d66dab76d433 ro rootflags=subvol=root resume=UUID=fb661671-97dc-45db-b720-062acdcf095e rhgb quiet mitigations=off"```